SDGforskning/sdg-strings/SDG10_query_topic_WoS.md

 This query consists of 1 phrase.
 The basic structure is *regulation + financial institution*.

-The operations of international financial institutions are evaluated through seven Financial Soundness Indicators (FSIs).
-Their global monitoring is the International Monetary Fund's (IMF's) responsibility, with data coming in from national central banks and other supervisory agencies.
+The operations of international financial institutions are evaluated through seven FSIs.
+Their global monitoring is the IMF's responsibility, with data coming in from national central banks and other supervisory agencies.
 The FSIs are calculated by looking at the capitals, assets, loans, liabilities and exchanges of the institutions.
-The detailed definitions and concepts are listed in the target metadata.
-(UN Statistics Division 2024c.)
-IMF has created several standards that represent the minimum requirements for good practice.
+The detailed definitions and concepts are listed in the target metadata. <a href="#f18">(UN Statistics Division 2024c.)</a> IMF has created several standards that represent the minimum requirements for good practice.
 These focus on for example transparency, dissemination of data, standardized supervision and combating money laundering.
 They are designed to be universally applicable and flexible.
-The objective of these standards is to ensure that all financial institutions from a global to a regional level can function in fair and efficient ways.
-(FSB 2025.)
+The objective of these standards is to ensure that all financial institutions from a global to a regional level can function in fair and efficient ways. <a href="#f19">(FSB 2025.)</a>

 This query consists of 1 phrase.
 The basic structure is action + regulation + financial institution ("fair*" OR "sustainab*" OR "transparen*" OR "equalit*" OR "democra*" OR "responsib*" OR "accountab*" OR "legitimat*" OR "effectiv*" OR "credib*" OR "ethic*" OR "egalitar*")was removed from the search string.
 While the goal of implementing better regulation and monitoring is to make the institutions function in more responsible and transparent manners, this isn't directly mentioned in the target and is also left out of the interpretation.